 So are you ready to make your own?
 If you can make a few cuts with a saw and do a little bit of drilling, you can do this project.
 I'll walk you through it and give you some little tips along the way so you can avoid some of my mistakes.

-Step 2: Cut each of your wood legs to 55 inches at a 5° angle at the top and bottom making sure that the surfaces of the ends are parallel.
+Cut each of your wood legs to 55 inches at a 5° angle at the top and bottom, making sure that the surfaces of the ends are parallel.

-Step 3: Decide the placement of your bottom ring and attach the cable clips.
+Step 3: Decide placement of bottom ring and attach cable clips

-You want to make sure that your lamp will be steady so be sure that the legs are not too close together.
+You want your lamp to be steady, so make sure that the legs are not too close together.
 My ring was 15 inches and the ring ended up being 15 inches from the bottom of the legs.
 If your ring is a little bit smaller, you will need to move it up to keep the tripod wide enough.